spine/spine.site/app/views/docs/controllers.md

         super
         // Called on instantiation

-The convention inside Spine is to give the controller a plural camel cased name of the model it is most associated with, in this case `Tasks`.
+The convention inside Spine is to give the controller a plural camel cased name of the model it is most associated with, in this case the `Task` model.
 Usually, you'll only be adding instance properties onto controllers, so you can add them inline just like any other class.
 Instantiating controllers is done by using the `new` keyword.

     tasks = new Tasks